City of Manningham: Federal electorate

 The Federal electorate of Menzies covers much of the City of Manningham.
-It has been held by the Federal Liberal Party since 1984.
+It has been held by the Federal Liberal Party since 1984 until 2025.
+The seat has since held by the Australian Labor Party.

 State electorates

 The City of Manningham encompasses the two Victorian state electorates of Bulleen and Warrandyte, both of which been held predominantly by the Liberal Party.